 Cats are beautiful creatures who have a great deal to offer their human companions.
 It is believed that cats were first domesticated by humans around 5,000 years ago and were used to help protect farmers crops from mice and other rodents.

-They are still a popular domesticated pet today, generally not for their hunting abilities but for a variety of other reasons which we will look at below.
+They are still a favorite domesticated pet today, generally not for their hunting abilities but for a variety of other reasons which we will look at below.

-They don’t need a great deal of space to run around like many breeds of dog as long as they are provided with an enriching environment which high up perches to sit on, plenty of toys and lots of games with their human guardians.
+They don’t need a great deal of space to run around like many breeds of dog as long as their carers provide them with an enriching environment which high up perches to sit on, plenty of toys and lots of games with their human guardians.

 Unlike dogs, cats don’t require walks (although some cat owners do walk their cats on a leash).
-Their care is fairly minimal.
-Regular scooping of litter trays, feeding twice a day, grooming requirements are low in shorthaired cats.
+Their care is fairly minimal — regular scooping of litter trays, meals twice a day and a weekly groom for shorthaired cats.

-Pet owners have been shown to reduced levels of stress, depression and lower blood pressure.
+Pet owners have reduced levels of stress, depression and lower blood pressure.
 Cat owners have been shown to have an improved immune function, can help reduce the chances of allergies and asthma in children.